 Robert is an author and journalist specialising in extremism and education.
 His journalism appears in the Guardian, Independent, i newspaper, Sunday Telegraph and Sunday Times.
 In 2013 he was runner-up at the National Press Awards for the category of specialist journalist.
 Robert has also been long-listed for the Orwell Prize and the Paul Foot Award.
 In 2001 he was named law journalist of the year and has twice been runner-up.

 Robert was the home affairs editor and law editor at The Independent, where he worked for 12 years.
 After leaving the Independent he joined the Mail on Sunday as security editor.

-Since the 9.11 attacks on America, Robert has covered the ‘war on terror’ and has visited the US detention camp at Guantanamo Bay and interviewed victims of torture in Syria.
+Since the 9.11 attacks on America, he has covered the ‘war on terror’ and has visited the US detention camp at Guantanamo Bay and interviewed victims of torture in Syria.
 He has also headed media campaigns against ‘secret justice’ and in support of greater press freedoms.
 More recently he has been writing about the causes of extremism and social immobility.

 Posh Boys, How the English Public Schools Ruin Britain was published in July 2019 by Oneworld. https://www.amazon.co.uk/Posh-Boys-English-Schools-Britain/dp/1786073838